aoalmighty/unifyID/README.md

 -More intuitive UI/UX
 -Face Detection (image recognition)
+-Clearer and well commented code(Due to time constraints)(Feel free to email if you need any clarification regarding the code)

 I am sure that if I had more time, I can enhance the application.